Compare electricity prices

 You’ll be pleased to know that once you’ve made the decision to switch, your new electricity supplier will handle almost everything.

-On the day of the switch, you’ll need to take a meter reading for your old supplier, so they can send you a final bill or refund if they owe you money.
+- On the day of the switch, you’ll need to take a meter reading for your old and new supplier to make sure you’re billed accurately.

 Will my electricity be cut if I switch supplier?

-No, your electricity supply won’t be interrupted if you switch to a new provider – and the Energy Switch Guarantee makes sure of that.
+No, your electricity supply won’t be interrupted if you switch to a new provider.
+The Energy Switch Guarantee makes sure of that.

-Regardless of who provides your electricity, it comes into your home through the same wires and cables, so there’s no messing about with equipment.
+Regardless of who provides your electricity, it comes into your home through the same wires and cables.
 Even on switchover day, there should be no disruption to your service.

 Do I need to cancel my direct debit when I switch electricity supplier?

-No, you shouldn’t need to worry about cancelling your direct debit to your old supplier.
-They should send you your final bill and, once you’ve paid it, the direct debit should be cancelled automatically.
+No, you shouldn’t need to cancel your direct debit with your old supplier.
+They should send you your final bill and, once you’ve paid it, your account should be closed and the direct debit cancelled automatically.

 I’m a tenant.
 Can I switch electricity supplier?